lmarzen/k-means-clustering/README.md

 <ul>
 Specify the minimum number of clusters to analyze during silhouette analysis.
 </ul><ul>
-Must be a postive integer.
+Must be a positive integer.
 </ul><ul>
 Default is 2.
 </ul>